Vyral/base-template/_posts/2022-06-17-the-major-real-estate-market-shift-explained.md

 What do all these real estate price reductions mean?
 Guys, Jeremy Larkin here.
 Hold onto your hat for this conversation about price reductions and for this incredible view.

-&nbsp;Guys, there are a whole bunch of price reductions going on.
+Guys, there are a whole bunch of price reductions going on.
 And if you think you're seeing it as a consumer, if you were an agent, you'd see what we see all day long and it's like this:

 &nbsp;“Price reduced 50K, price reduced 90K, price reduced 100K.
 Seller motivated.
 Seller says get it sold.
 Seller will look at all offers.”